Rayza-Slyce/Rayza-Slyce/README.md

 Investigation into a live Meta-themed credential harvesting campaign abusing legitimate platforms and redirect infrastructure to increase trust and evade simple detection.

-The write-up documents the lure, redirect chain, phishing kit behaviour, credential capture flow, infrastructure indicators, abuse reporting process, and practical lessons for identifying similar campaigns.
+The write-up documents the lure, redirect chain, phishing kit behaviour, credential capture flow, infrastructure indicators, and the evidence gathered to support abuse reporting and takedown requests.

 https://github.com/Rayza-Slyce/meta-business-partner-request-phishing-investigation